sfproductlabs/roo/README.md

 * [SF Product Labs](https://sfproductlabs.com)

 ## Support
 I use roo commercially and in production for my startups.
-If you want support, email me at support@sfpl.io.
+If you want support, email us at support@sfpl.io.